ans-group/docs.ukfast.co.uk/source/desktop/fastdesk/index.rst

    getting_started_guide/FASTdeskGettingStartedGuideAndroid.md

 ---------------------
-Additional Resources
+How-to guide
 ---------------------

-How-to guides.

-More step-by-step tutorials
+A list of step-by-step tutorials to help you make the most out of your desktop

 .. toctree::
    :maxdepth: 1

-   Whitelabelling
+   Signout

 ---------------------
 Additional Resources
 ---------------------

-Find additional resources that will enhance your FastDesk experience.
+Find additional resources that to enhance or customise your FastDesk experience.

 .. toctree::
    :maxdepth: 1